qiaochloe/polylm/README.md

 ## Training

-For training, download the bookcorpus dataset and place it in the `data/` folder.
+For training, download the corpus dataset and place it in the `data/` folder.
 Then run the `preprocessing.py` script.

 The following command can be used to train a model with the same parameters as PolyLM<sub>BASE</sub>: